toextendmylimits/LeetCode/Notes/linked_in.md

 Each level corresponds to one depth.
 I process all items at that level: add depth × value for integers, and enqueue child lists.
 Then I increment depth and continue.

+## 364. Nested List Weight Sum II
+Need to memeorize the code!
+**Two DFS passes**:
+I use two DFS passes.
+First, I compute the maximum nesting depth of the list.
+Then I do another DFS, passing the current depth.
+When I see an integer, I apply the inverse weight maxDepth − depth + 1 and add it to the sum.
+Lists recurse deeper with depth + 1.
+This guarantees deeper numbers get smaller weights